Thaeimos/aws-terraform/README.md

     - Auto-scalation group.
         - Warm up instances included for rapid scale outs.
     - Dynamic AMI defined [here](/infra-as-code/environments/test/main.tf#L133).
-    - Template substitution for user-data.sh.
+    - Template substitution for EC2 instances in user-data.sh.
+    - Variable substitution using placeholders.
+    - Use AWS Secrets Manager to put sensitive data in the templates and in the task.
+    - Healthcheck separated endpoint for target group.

 - Backend application using ECS (Fargate) as an application component with:
     - Security groups.